-Waste and Freshwater Tanks
+Waste and Fresh Water Tanks

-Both tanks must be empty prior to transporting the trailer.
+Both the waste tank and freshwater tank are constructed of 3/8" co polymer, extrusion welded polyethylene and is virtually indestructible.
+However, it should be noted that for safety reasons, both tanks must be empty prior to transporting the trailer.
 It is also suggested that a waste digesting chemical be added to the waste tank after every other pumping.